 - 1 pound smoked sausage preferably andouille, cut into 1/2" pieces

 - salt and pepper to taste

-- 3 cups chicken broth homemade or low sodium store bought
+- 3 cups chicken stock from rotisserie chicken homemade or low sodium store bought

 - 1 bay leaf